-Remote and unspoiled, the 18 islands between Solor and Alor are considered among the most beautiful diving destinations in Asia.
+Remote and unspoiled, the 18 islands between the archipelagos of Solor and Alor are considered among the most beautiful diving destinations in Asia.
 Tourism almost does not exist and only a few divers have explored these waters.
-One of the very last traditional whale hunter communities on the planet still lives in this magical archipelago.
-Alor belongs to the Nusa Tenggara, however it is located within the Banda Sea platform, therefore large marine fauna and pelagic fish are common encounters during dives in the waters of the Alor and Flores Straits.
+One of the very last traditional whale hunter communities on the planet still lives in these magical places.
+Alor belongs to the Nusa Tenggara, however it is located within the Banda Sea platform, therefore large marine fauna and pelagic fish are common encounters during dives between the straits of Alor and Flores.

 Why is so amazing the diving in Alor and Solor Islands Group?

 The waters around the islands of Alor and Flores are known for their strong currents, particularly in the relatively narrow strait between Pantar and Alor and also between Lembata and Pantar, with each tide large water masses are pushed through the straits causing strong upwelling.
 The straits between Alor and Solor play an important role in the exchange of marine life between the Indian and Pacific Ocean, a natural migratory path for the big marine fauna: marine mammals and pelagics, where whale watching is breathtaking.
 Otherwise, the two oceans are divided by the long chain of Sunda islands, which runs for thousands of kilometres from Sumatra to New Guinea.
 The difference in height between the two oceans often causes unpredictable currents, dependent on tidal movements.
 The richness of nutrients carried by the currents makes the seabed among the richest in marine life in all of Asia.